LRT inquiry lawyer questions consultant Brian Guest's political and family ties | CBC News

 "Mr. Jensen, Ms. Schepers and Mr. Kirkpatrick thought that I had the requisite skills and invited me to do an important role that I felt perfectly well-qualified to do," Guest said, adding that both his sister and brother-in-law brought integrity to their jobs.

-One e-mail chain saw Infrastructure Ontario executives commenting negatively about Guest when CBC reported he had returned to the rail office run by Swail.
+One saw Infrastructure Ontario executives commenting negatively about Guest when CBC reported he had returned to the rail office run by Swail.

 Then comes email b/w Aecom and Morrison Hershfield companies (Capital Transit Partners) re.
 Stage 2. <br>(Chris Swail asks to be called.) <br>Hershfield to Aecom: "You see what is happening, the city wants Boxfish to run the procurement and they're putting the squeeze on you" <a href="https://twitter.com/hashtag/OttNews?src=hash&ref_src=twsrc%5Etfw">#OttNews</a> <a href="https://t.co/3BZeRKb6s0">pic.twitter.com/3BZeRKb6s0</a>—@KatePorterCBC